-For the partying: So, a great spot for partying (but still tucked away from the hustle) is the Migjorn Ibiza Suites and Spa.
-Here, you’ll be minutes from the beach and about 10-minutes walk from some of the famous clubs like Ushuaïa.
+For partying: So, a great spot for partying (but still tucked away from the hustle) is the Migjorn Ibiza Suites and Spa.
+Here, you’ll be minutes from the beach and about 10-minute walk from some of the famous clubs like Ushuaïa.

 For the active: If you want to steer clear of the partying, pop into the Bodycamp in Ibiza.
 Each year, the amazing team run a weekly program centred around fitness, healthy food and educational classes.